DiedrichsenLab/Functional_Fusion/docs/07reliability.rst

 .. math::
     r_{run} = \frac{v_{s}}{v_{s} + v_{\epsilon}}

 This reliability measure is the reliability of one measurement (run).
-The (theoretical) reliability of the mean activity pattern (across $N$ measurement runs) then would be:
+The (theoretical) reliability of the mean activity pattern (across *N* measurement runs) then would be:

 .. math::
     r_{whole} = \frac{v_{s}}{v_{s} + v_{\epsilon}/N}

-With a bit of Algebra, you can calculate the theoretical reliability of the mean activity pattern from the reliability across runs:
+With a bit of algebra, you can calculate the theoretical reliability of the mean activity pattern from the reliability across runs:

 .. math::
     r_{whole} = \frac{r_{run} N}{r_{run} (N-1) +1}